ewels/AWS-iGenomes/README.md

 #### Version v0.3 (dev)

 * Made a web interface for generating aws s3 sync commands _(not everyone likes random command line scripts..)_
+* Now that Amazon are taking the cost of the hosting, everything is fully public
+    * Added `--no-sign-request` to the commands so that they work without authentication

 #### [Version v0.2](https://github.com/ewels/AWS-iGenomes/releases/tag/v0.2) - 2016-05-25